BFahy/Survey-Manager/README.md

 # SurveyManager

-Survey manager main form with client forms, press 'Connect' on each form to connect to a chat server.
+Survey manager main form application with client forms, press 'Connect' on each form to connect to a chat server.

 Application allows for main client to select from list of sample questions to be sent to client forms.